nickbrandt/GitLab/doc/user/project/issues/issue_data_and_actions.md

-- You can mention a user or a group present in your GitLab instance with `@username` or `@groupname` and they are notified via to-do items and emails, unless they have [disabled all notifications](#notifications) in their profile settings.
+- You can mention a user or a group present in your GitLab instance with `@username` or `@groupname` and they are notified via to-do items and emails, unless they have disabled all [notifications](#notifications) in their user settings.
 - Mentions for yourself (the current logged-in user) are highlighted in a different color, which allows you to quickly see which comments involve you.